 First planned by James Watt in 1773 and opened to shipping in 1822, the Caledonian Canal is chiefly used to-day by fishing vessels and tourist steamers.
 The canal is sixty miles long and extends from the Moray Firth on the east coast of Scotland to Loch Linnhe on the east coast.
 This chapter is the seventh article in the series on World Waterways.

 Italy’s contribution to the world’s mercantile marine in the last few years has been characterized by the production of a number of fast passenger liners with luxury accommodation.
 Two of the most important of these, the Rex and the Conte Di Savoia, were designed to capture transatlantic speed records.
 The Rex was built by the Ansaldo works at Sestri Ponente, in the Gulf of Genoa, and the Conte Di Savoia by the United Adriatic shipyards at Trieste, at the head of the Adriatic.

 Formerly an association of underwriters and brokers who met in a London coffee-house, Lloyd’s is now a corporation dealing with insurance in all its branches, and particularly with marine insurance.
 Before 1871 Lloyd’s was merely an association of underwriters and brokers, but in that year it was incorporated by an Act of Parliament, and statutory duties were subsequently laid upon it.
 In 1734 Lloyd’s List appeared, and in 1836 the rival Shipping Gazette.
 The two papers, after long association, were amalgamated in 1916, as Lloyd’s List and Shipping Gazette.
 Lloyd’s Register of Shipping is the leading society for the classification of ships.
-This chapter is by F A Bex.

 The Ocean Docks of the Canadian Pacific at Vancouver